-Although the likelihood is low that a huge tropical storm or hurricane will hit during your visit, if a storm does appear on the horizon, there is usually plenty of warning and evacuation routes are well marked throughout the coastal areas of the state
+Although the likelihood is low that a massive tropical storm or hurricane will hit during your visit, if a storm does appear on the horizon, there is usually plenty of warning, and evacuation routes are well marked throughout the coastal areas of the state

 Tourist Season Exceptions